Last updated in August 2023.

 Nano brows last from 1.5 to 2.5 years on average, so a bit longer than microblading.
 The reason for this is that machine application makes the strokes more resilient.

 Oily skin will probably fade nano brows a bit faster than dry to normal skin, but not as quickly as with microblading.
 Nano brows are also more suitable for skin with large pores, as the precision of the application prevents pigment blurring.

 Image source: Instagram @pjbeautyandbrow

-Price should not be the determining factor in deciding between nano vs microblading, but here’s an overview of the prices.
+Price should not be the determining factor in deciding between nano vs microblading, but here’s an overview of the average cost:

 According to PMUHub’s research, the average price of microblading is just under $600.
 It can vary from $250 to as much as $2000, depending on location and the exclusivity of the salon.